kof/node-cjson/readme.md

 The purpose of this module is to avoid dirty js configs and to enable clear, consistent, secure, portable, JSON valid and shiny notation :)

+CJSON supports javascript type of comments, singleline "//" and  multiline "/**/".
+It takes care about comments inside of json strings.

+Example of such shiny config file:

+	/*
+	 * This is my app configuration file.
+	 *
+	 */
+	{
+		"host": "localhost",
+		// app is listening on this port
+		"port": 8888
+	}

 ## API

 ### load the module